Low frequency signal detection via correlated Ramsey measurements: Results

-\emph{Detection and sensitivity} --- We now turn to the absolute values of Fisher information that can be achieved.
-In Fig.~\ref{Fig3}(a) we calculate the exact $I_{s}^1 $ of frequency estimation for a total measurement time $T = 1000T_2^*$, and compare it with the minimal amount of information --lying above the shadowed region-- that is required for a successful parameter estimation, defined by the Rayleigh criterion (RC) of classical optics to be $I_s^1 > 4/\omega^2 = 1/\Delta\omega_{RC}$ \cite{Abbe1873,Rayleigh1879,JonesAR1995}.
-We calculate $I_{NR}^1 $ for two instances of the phase $\varphi$ of the signal, and averaging out such phase.
-While particular phases cause oscillations of $I_{NR}^1$ at low frequencies, an experiment which measures several time-traces with arbitrary phases on each of them \cite{Rotem2019} shall have no problem in estimating any arbitrarily low frequency, provided the measurement time $T$ is sufficiently long.
-Contrary to that, $I_{DD}^1$ decreases dramatically for low frequencies.
+We now turn to the specific frequency detection capabilities of correlated Ramsey, and compare them to various state-of-the-art methods for low frequency sensing with quantum probes, namely, continuous wave optically detected magnetic resonance (CW-ODMR) and its pulsed sibling (p-ODMR) \cite{Acosta2010,Schoenfeld2011,Dreau2011,Clevenson2015,Schloss2018}.
+Fig.~\ref{Fig3}(a) we calculate the exact $I_{s}^\omega $ of frequency estimation for a total measurement time $T = 1000T_2^*$, and compare it with the minimal amount of information --lying above the shadowed region-- that is required for a successful parameter estimation, defined by the Rayleigh criterion (RC) of classical optics to be $I_s^\omega > 4/\omega^2 = 1/\Delta\omega_{RC}$ \cite{Abbe1873,Rayleigh1879,JonesAR1995}.
+We calculate $I_{NR}^\omega $ for two instances of the phase $\varphi$ of the signal, and averaging out such phase.
+While particular phases cause oscillations of $I_{NR}^\omega$ at low frequencies, an experiment which measures several time-traces with arbitrary phases on each of them \cite{Rotem2019} shall have no problem in estimating any arbitrarily low frequency, provided the measurement time $T$ is sufficiently long.
+As expected, $I_{DD}^\omega$ decreases dramatically for low frequencies.
+The comparison with the two ODMR variants is calculated exactly by adapting the results from Refs.~\cite{Dreau2011,Zhang2021,SEGAWA202320} to get a measure of the Fisher information from the mean squared error for optimal photon counting and contrast, and the same total measurement time $T$.
+We can see that while CW-ODMR is relatively limited by the low sensitivity inherent to the technique \cite{SEGAWA202320}, pulsed ODMR achieves similar results as correlated Ramsey.
+It is noteworthy that all the viable protocols are valid for all low frequencies considered, showing unperturbed Fisher information regardless of the frequency.

-We also demonstrate the ability of the correlated Ramsey protocol to capture information about the phase of a low frequency signal.
-Fig.~\ref{Fig3}(b) shows the exact $I_{NR}^3$ for phase estimation in two instances of a low frequency and two different durations $T$.
-We define the RC for the estimation of $\varphi$ as having a MSE smaller than a $5\%$ of the search interval $\varphi \in [0,2\pi]$.
-Then, $\Delta\varphi < \pi/10$ and a successful estimation requires $I_{NR}^3 > 10/\pi$.
-We can see that beating the resolution limit is simply a matter of increasing the measurement time.